SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, users can effectively shrink the dynamic IP address range in MAAS without encountering conflicts with existing IP addresses or ranges.

-## Overlapping subnets can break deployments
+## Overlapping subnets break deployments

 Ensure that your subnets don't overlap to avoid deployment failures.
 Check and delete any outdated or redundant subnets through the Web UI.

-## Need to reconfigure server IP address
+## Can't reconfigure server IP address

 If you need to modify your MAAS server's IP, simply re-run the setup: